pfoo360/Campfire/README.md

 # What does the app do?

+Campfire is my rendition of a blogging app. <br/>

-Visitors can search for and read user-generated content.
-People that sign up can create, update and delete their own content!
+Visitors can search for and read user-generated short stories.
+People that sign up can create, update and delete their own stories!
 [Click here for a walkthrough](#walkthrough)

 # Features